solmazsm/VecLSTM/README.md

     <h2>Database Connection</h2>
     <p>A MySQL database connection was established to store and retrieve the vectorized data efficiently.
 This approach ensures that the trajectory data is both easily accessible and manageable, particularly for large datasets.</p>

-# Database Connection
-Established a connection to a MySQL database to store and retrieve vectorized data.

 # Metadata Creation
 Created a metadata column in the DataFrame by combining existing columns (time, latitude, longitude, altitude, label, and user).